Pageant History· 1930s

 1932Wildwood, New Jersey holds a "Miss America" contest for one year.
 Dorothy Hann, a 5'2" Camden woman, wins as 50,000 spectators watch.

-Marian Bergeron, a 15-year-old cops daughter, who is a dead-ringer for movie star Jean Harlow, wins.
+Marian Bergeron, a 15-year-old cops daughter, who is a dead-ringer for movie star Jean Harlow, is crowned Miss America 1933.
 She is the first winner to be crowned in an evening gown rather than a swimsuit.
 She is nearly disqualified when officials realize she is underage.
 Instead, she is allowed to keep the crown, but is dubbed with the nickname "Baby Vamp".
 Sadly, she doesn't keep the crown after all when it is stolen from the queen's hotel suite hours after her victory.

 A financial failure, the contest is canceled.
 No Miss America contest is held, allowing Bergeron to unofficially reign for two years.
 The Miss America contest is revived permanently under the capable leadership of Lenora Slaughter